Szabolcs1972/U2bDownloader/README.md

 - Download the u2bdownloader.exe to your machine from the dist folder
 - Check SHA256 sum
 - Copy the Windows executable to your Desktop
-- Double click to the raccoon icon to start the program
+- Double click to the icon to start the program
 - You can allow to run the program, Manufacturer: szlavikszabolcs@szlavikszabolcs.hu
 - The video or the music is going to be downloaded to the Desktop.